 The prevailing power-play eventually frames itself into a chase between fox and hounds.
-By the third act of the play, Edward is on the run and Gaveston despatched.
-The sinister Mortimer Jnr embarks upon a Machiavellian route to power, complete with Queen Isabella and the young Edward, while the King ends up skewered through the bottom by a mercenary.
+By the third act, Edward is on the run and Gaveston is despatched.
+The sinister Mortimer Jnr embarks upon a Machiavellian route to power, complete with Queen Isabella and the young Edward, while the king ends up skewered through the rear by a mercenary.

 “This is Civil War”

 Where Edward lines up in the contest of sinned versus sinner determines how the play is eventually received.
 And the ability for the play to command both sides of the spectrum here was evident when I prompted my class to litigate.

 “This is civil war.
 Choose your side”, I said, “and argue your case in prosecution or defence”.

 In one group, all but one found themselves backing Edward.
 He wasn’t suited for kingship, they reasoned, and wanted to live a life without the grave responsibilities of state.

 By contrast, in another group, all but one found themselves in support of the nobles.
 Edward’s advisers were left with no choice but to act as they saw fit, the group determined.